Telling my date that I stammer

 Telling the person that you stammer near the beginning can be a good idea to alleviate pressure.

 I met my current boyfriend through work.
-We had chatted a bit but my stammer was going through a good phase at the time so the subject never came up.
-On our first date, however, I stammered quite badly near the beginning, partially due to how nervous I was and partially due to the fact I'd drunk quite a bit.
+We had chatted a bit but my stammer was going through a fluent phase at the time so the subject never came up.
+On our first date, however, I stammered a lot near the beginning, partially due to how nervous I was and partially due to the fact I'd drunk quite a bit.
 He started laughing and I calmly explained to him what a stammer was.
 He looked very embarrassed and apologised.
 It has never been an issue since and we are still together a year later.